sebivenlo/dockerstart/README.md

 ## Linux

 After the demo by MarvinRuesenberg on how to connect the netbeans docker client, homberghp investigated a little further.
-The following was necessary to get it working on an Ubuntu installation:
+The following was seemed to get it working on an Ubuntu installation:

 In the file